inspire9/scorecard/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Licence

+Copyright (c) 2013, Carmack is developed and maintained by [Inspire9](http://inspire9.com), and is released under the open MIT Licence.